ntphuc149/ViLQA/README.md

 where $k$ is the number of tokens in $A$, for inference, given an input context with the question, the trained AG models generate the corresponding question.

 For more details, access the repo: https://github.com/Shaun-le/ViQAG.
-In this repo.
-I'll dive deeply into the Machine Reading Comprehension (MRC) approach.
+In this repo, I'll dive deeply into the Machine Reading Comprehension (MRC) approach.

 ## Installation Guide